Multiple Sclerosis (MS) - Other Treatment

 course of the disease.
-Some of those most commonly used are: Although clinical research has not shown any of these complementary therapies to be effective, a person with MS may benefit from safe nontraditional therapies along with conventional medical treatment.
+Some of those most commonly used are: Although clinical research has not shown all of these complementary therapies to be effective, a person with MS may benefit from safe nontraditional therapies along with conventional medical treatment.
 Some complementary therapies may help relieve